 Understanding how healthcare quality is measured would help us make better decisions when choosing the hospital we’d like to undergo treatment at.

 Going for a heart procedure can be a nerve-racking experience – but it doesn’t have to be.
-Know exactly what to expect by asking your cardiologist these 5 questions.
+Know what to expect by asking your cardiologist these 5 questions.

 It is important that you attend regular medical appointments to ensure the ongoing health of you and your baby and to monitor your baby’s development in the womb.